 This recipe is definitely not one I crafted out of thin air.
 It is from the Gourmet Today Cookbook.
 I first tried the recipe for my monthly Cookbook Club.
 It’s like a book club, but instead of a regular book we choose a cookbook/food blog and all make a recipe from it, then bring it to the gathering.
 It basically rocks.
-(Keep an eye out for a full Cookbook Club post coming next month!)
+(Keep an eye out for a full Cookbook Club post!)
 This flourless chocolate cake was a huge hit for dessert, and I added my own twist by using flavored chocolate.
 Best idea, perhaps ever.

 You know those fancy bars of chocolate at the store that are labeled INTENSE orange or pomegranate or raspberry?
 Yep, that’s what you want for this recipe for an awesome, bright punch of flavor.
 Please do feel free to use regular bittersweet baking chocolate, but I believe using the Lindt Orange Chocolate bar takes the recipe to the next level (#notsponsored).
 The level where people ask you how on earth you made this cake and you just say I mixed stuff in a bowl and baked it.

 I also served a very thrown-together version of this cake at our Boston dinner party last November.
 Since then, I have had requests to post the recipe and I am happy to say this is the improved version.
 The cake is still pretty thin (being flourless and whatnot) so if you are feeling really decadent and ambitious you could double the recipe.
 I personally get enough richness from the single layer.